 Has its headwaters on the eastern side of Carne Creek and western side of Gang Gang Road.
 This road was named by Eric Lane, former Newnes State Forest foreman in the early 1980s, due to the large flocks of Gang Gang Cockatoos,Callocephalon fimbriatum, in this locality.
 Gang Gang Creek flows in a generally north east and northerly direction for 4.9km to its junction with Carne Creek.

 Are located within the eastern tributary of Gang Gang Creek, 380m upstream from Gang Gang Tunnels.
 About 40m in height the water flows over the rock face like a bridal grown.
 Named by Brian Fox, Michael Keats and Yuri Bolotin after the creek in which they are located, 24th July 2015.

-Refers to a rising side canyon on the western side of Gang Gang Canyon.
+Refers to a rising side canyon on the eastern side of Gang Gang Canyon.
 This side canyon contains a huge hemispherical chamber with a steep sloping floor.
 This chamber is 20m high, 20m deep and the opening about 20m across, an almost perfect sphere.
 Named by Michael Keats on Bush Club walk, 12th November 2012.

 Is an area encompassed by the mid section of Gang Gang Creek.
 Named by Michael Keats on a Bush Club walk, 27th April 2012 after the road and creek with this name and the playground of the pagoda bedecked cliff line and views.

 Is located on the creek tributaries within the radius of Gang Gang Road.
 2km north north east of Bungleboori Camping Ground.